Last updated September, 2016.

 But - at best - these things only provide temporary relief.

 It's like the vine the man is grasping to - it won't last long, because the mice are gnawing away at it.
 It will eventually give way and send him plummeting to the tiger below.

 The strawberry, on the other hand, doesn't represent an escape from reality - it represents reality itself.
 It's what exists beyond the mental constructs and conditioned behavior that keep us running from pain and chasing pleasure.
 It's there for us to partake in once we give up our need to try and control everything in our lives - once we recognize there is no permanent state of comfort.

 Joy, sadness, pleasure, pain - it all comes and it all goes.
 Instead of clinging to "this" or pushing away "that," we can recognize the transient nature of existence and learn to be content with what is in the present moment.

 The sweet taste of the strawberry (reality) can be experienced if we stop getting caught up in our minds...if we stop being held hostage by the next thought, emotion, or urge that pops into our heads.

-note - art credit to Charles Robertson; find it at Sediment Press.
+note - art credit to Charles Robertson for above illustration; find it at Sediment Press.